Reconstructing past vegetation dynamics

 - Predicting impact of future climate change on vegetation

-Our research focuses on the villages of Wenhai and Haligu on the Jade Dragon Snow Mountain in China’s Yunnan Province.
+Our research focuses on the villages of Wenhai, Shuanghaizi and Haligu on the Jade Dragon Snow Mountain in Yunnan Province, Southwest China.

-We are conducting an innovative integrated analysis of multiple cores in the area, providing an in-depth assessment of the effect of time and space upon vegetation and climate [1,2].
+We carry out analyses of fossil pollen and spores in sediment cores in the area, providing an in-depth assessment of the effect of time and space upon vegetation and climate.
 By studying the effect of past climate and human activity upon vegetation, we can then begin to predict the impact of future climatic change upon the biodiversity and human population of the area.
 This work is part of a collaborative programme with scientists from the Institute of Botany, Chinese Academy of Sciences.

 Trivedi, A., Tang, Y.-N., Qin, F., Farooqui, A., Wortley, A.H., Wang, Y.-F., Blackmore, S., Li, C.-S. & Yao, Y.F.
 2020.
 Holocene vegetation dynamics and climatic fluctuations from Shuanghaizi Lake in the Hengduan Mountains, southwestern China.
 Palaeogeography, Palaeoclimatology, Palaeoecology 560: 110035. https://doi.org/10.1016/j.palaeo.2020.110035

 Yao, Y.-F., Wang, X., Qin, F., Wortley, A.H., Li, S.-P., Blackmore, S., Li, C.-S. & Wang, Y.-F. 2020.
 Evidence for climate instability during the Younger Dryas interval in the Hengduan Mountains, Yunnan, southwestern China.
 Palaeogeography, Palaeoclimatology, Palaeoecology 554: 109798. https://doi.org/10.1016/j.palaeo.2020.109798